 Augustus J. C. Hare - Walks in Rome - 1875

 (left) Fašade (you may wish to see a larger view of the portico and of its statues); (right-above) detail of the bell tower; (right-below) detail of the deanery

 S. Maria in Trastevere was rebuilt in the XIIth century by Pope Innocent II, who belonged to a family of Trastevere; because his appointment was challenged by an antipope who resided in the Vatican, he wanted S. Maria to be a church which could withstand comparison with the great basilicas.
-Gigantic columns from Terme di Caracalla were employed; the apse was decorated with a large mosaic and a tall bell tower was built to the right of the church; in the following century also the fašade was decorated with a mosaic.
+Gigantic columns from Terme di Caracalla and other ancient monuments were employed; the apse was decorated with a large mosaic and a tall bell tower was built to the right of the church; in the following century also the fašade was decorated with a mosaic.
 All these features made it similar to S. Maria Maggiore.
 You may wish to see the church as it appeared in a 1588 Guide to Rome.

 In 1702 Carlo Fontana modified the portico for Pope Clement XI, but overall the fašade retained its original aspect (the image used as background for this page shows a detail of the railings closing the portico).

 The entrance to the deanery has a reference (Fons Olei) to a miraculous event (the flowing of oil, probably petroleum) which occurred in 38 BC and which was interpreted by Jews who lived in Trastevere as an announcement of the coming of The Messiah.